Lightbridge-KS/quarto-book-thai-pdf/README.md

     include-in-header: "thai-preamble.tex"
 ```

-(You can also keep intermediate LaTeX for debug with `keep-tex: true`)
+(You can also keep intermediate LaTeX for debugging with `keep-tex: true`)

 This book is now ready to be rendered as PDF with Thai font.